ugumba/homey-panasonic-comfort-cloud-alt/README.md

   * Vegard Svendsen for [the original Homey app](https://homey.app/en-us/app/com.panasonic.PCC/Panasonic-Comfort-Cloud/).
   * The app relies heavily on [panasonic-comfort-cloud-client](https://github.com/marc2016/panasonic-comfort-cloud-client).
 The main reason I got the app working within a couple of hours!
   * Athom provides an easy to use [CLI, SDK and app template](https://apps.developer.homey.app/the-basics/getting-started/homey-cli).
 The combined quality ensured I hit the ground running.
+  * Thanks to the maintainers of [Homey Community Store](https://store.homey.community) for providing a home!
   * Icon downloaded from [SVG Repo](https://www.svgrepo.com/svg/288102/air-conditioning-air-conditioner).